Mentorship Programs

 As a mentee, you will be expected to:

-2. Share your review drafts with your mentor at least one week before the end of the review period (by September 24), facilitating ample time for discussion-driven revision.
+2. Share your review drafts with your mentor at least one week before the end of the review period (date TBA), facilitating ample time for discussion-driven revision.

 3. Schedule a video or phone call with your mentor to discuss the assigned papers and gather feedback on your reviews.

-4. Submit your review to OpenReview by October 5th.
+4. Submit your review to OpenReview by the review deadline (date TBA).

 5. Carefully analyze author responses and other reviewer comments, participate actively in the reviewer discussion period, and make necessary updates to your reviews.